iterative/dvc.org/content/docs/command-reference/fetch.md

     └── a9c512fda11293cfee7617b66648dc
 ```

-Fetching using `--with-deps` starts with the target `.dvc` file (`train.dvc`)
+Fetching using `--with-deps` starts with the target stage (`train`) and searches
-and searches backwards through its pipeline for data to download into the
+backwards through its pipeline for data to download into the project's cache.
-project's cache.
-All the data for the second and third stages ("featurize" and
+All the data for the second and third stages (`featurize` and `train`) has now
-"train") has now been downloaded to the cache.
-We could now use `dvc checkout`
+been downloaded to the cache.
+We could now use `dvc checkout` to get the data
-to get the data files needed to reproduce this pipeline up to the third stage
+files needed to reproduce this pipeline up to the third stage into the workspace
-into the workspace (with `dvc repro train.dvc`).
+(with `dvc repro train`).

-> Note that in this example project, the last stage file `evaluate.dvc` doesn't
+> Note that in this example project, the last stage file `evaluate` doesn't add
-> add any more data files than those form previous stages, so at this point all
+> any more data files than those form previous stages, so at this point all of
-> of the data for this pipeline is cached and `dvc status -c` would output
+> the data for this pipeline is cached and `dvc status -c` would output
 > `Data and pipelines are up to date.`